LimePoint/solifi-reporting-framework/README.md

   # liquibase.database.type # database type client uses.
   # liquibase.client.prefix # client prefix used in the schema registry.
 Same as the value of _solifi.prefix_ in application.yaml
   liquibase:
+    #enabled: true # by default this is true.
+This should be set to 'false' if ddl scripts shouldn't be executed through solifi-consumer application.
+In such case, client needs to take responsibility in running their own scripts to generate the tables and make sure the tables are ready with correct columns before starting the application.
+Any future changes usually received and handled through updating solifi-consumer, will also need to be handled by the client.
     parameters:
       liquibase:
         client: